createvibe/slugify.js/README.md

 # slugify.js
-Javascript slugify routine, handling diacritics / accents, with an English - Diacritic map.
+Javascript slugify routine, handling diacritics / accents.

+Includes an English - Diacritic map.

+Extensible, so you can build your own diacritic map (locale).

 *Note: This library is still being developed*